Hegseth shared detailed military plans in second Signal chat that included his wife and brother

 CNN has reached out to Hegseth’s spokesperson for comment.
 The New York Times was first to report on the second Signal chat.

-Hegseth began to lash out and grew suspicious that senior military officials, as well as some of his closest advisers, were leaking to undermine him, the sources added.
-And they said the firings are just one symptom of the dysfunction that has enveloped Hegseth’s office over the last five weeks, as leaks and infighting have left him increasingly suspicious of even his closest longtime advisers.
+Following the press reports — including one in The New York Times about the questionable success of a massive military campaign against the Houthis — Hegseth began to lash out and grew suspicious that senior military officials, as well as some of his closest advisers, were leaking to undermine him, the sources added.

+At one point, Hegseth even demanded an FBI probe into the leaks — which some of his aides advised against, sources said.
+There was already an active inspector general investigation focusing on Hegseth, and bringing in the FBI might only invite more scrutiny, those aides advised.

+Hegseth has also grown increasingly concerned about the inspector general investigation, the sources said.
+Caldwell, Selnick and Carroll expect to be interviewed as part of that probe, the sources added.

 Caldwell, Selnick and Carroll wrote Saturday in a joint statement that they are “incredibly disappointed by the manner in which our service at the Department of Defense ended” and denied leaking information.